musama-saleem/muhammadusamasaleem.github.io/_pages/about.md

 ### About me

 <p style="font-size:13pt">
    I am a BS student in computer science at Lahore University of Management Sciences (LUMS).
+I am completing my undergraduate research thesis under the supervision of Dr.Fareed Zaffar(LUMS).
 </p>

 ### Research Interests

 <p style="font-size:13pt">
-   I am completing my undergraduate research thesis under the supervision of Dr.Fareed Zaffar(LUMS).My primary research interests lie in network security and privacy challenges.
-My research focuses on measuring privacy threats to network-based applications and exploring security-based issues.
-I am interested in designing systems that can detect and control the misuse of information to secure privacy in cyberspace.
+   My research interests lie in internet measurements, network security and privacy challenges.
+My research focuses on measuring privacy threats to network-based applications and exploring security-based issues sing machine learning and quantitative analytic techniques like web mining.
+I am also interested in designing systems that can detect violations of data protection regulations and control the misuse of information to secure privacy in cyberspace.
+I hope to identify the emerging issues in online platforms and solve them by a better understanding of such risks.
 </p>